Radio Better Offline: Edward Ongweso Jr. & Allison Morrow

 I don't even think the economics match with that either.
 No.

-I mean, you know, it's interesting because I think uber's strategy central strategy from the beginning was
+I mean, you know, it's interesting because I think

-you know we have a few existing playbooks that we need to reference you know the coke deregulation of the taxi industry in the 90s as well as regular deregulatory campaigns that they led um you know in Seattle and historic campaigns in San Francisco.
+you know, we have a few existing playbooks that we need to reference.
+You know, the Coke deregulation of the taxi industry in the 90s, as well as regulatory deregulatory campaigns that they led,

 But I don't know.

-I mean, part of my fear is that they are successful in the way that Uber was, where if you get enough buy-in from military industrial comp, well, you know, for in AI's case, if you get enough buy-in from military industrial complex, if you get enough buy-in from, you know, social programs and interfacing them and helping cutting them or redirect traffic through them, if you get enough buy-in from other tech firms, if you get rents from other startups that need to use and get access to your product, and also if you graft yourself onto everybody's daily interactions, daily lives, the way they interface with the internet, can you actually make it work?
+I mean, part of my fear is that they are successful in the way that Uber was, where if you get enough buy-in from military industrial comp, well, you know, for in AI's case, if you get enough buy-in from military industrial complex, if you get enough buy-in from, you know, social programs and interfacing them and helping cutting them or redirect traffic through them.

 Which is also another way to say, like, what if you just become a massive parasite?
+But

 the funny and grim thing is, is AI is a terrible parasite.
 It's not good at it.

-It doesn't like, because Uber's success came from being able to graft itself on through utility and subsidized pricing that meant that everyone used it.
-And also cabs kind of fucking sucked.
+It doesn't like, because Uber's success came from being able to graft itself on through utility Yeah.

 Yeah, I mean, yeah, they sucked.
 And also transit in most cities sucks.

-The inherent colonialism of most technology applies very good from Karen Howe, of course, Empire of AI, Empires of AI.
-Did an episode, great book.
+And I mean, that has only gotten worse.
+The inherent colonialism of most technology applies very good from Karen Howe, of course, Empire of AI.

 But in this one, it's kind of shit colonialism as well, because they don't even, they haven't found a way to actually exploit in a way that's profitable.